 Cooking is endless, none of us can survive without food

 Be open to other cuisines, other cultures,

 Come in with a really positive attitude and you will get on really well

 Respecting each other.
 We've got to remember we are all human and we will make mistakes.
 Keep a nice calm kitchen.
 Respect regardless of whether they are the kitchen porter or the head chefs..this is the key to a happy environment

-READ THE FULL INTERVIEW WITH LAURA IN HOTEL & RESTAURANT TIMES
+READ THE FULL INTERVIEW WITH DARINA IN HOTEL & RESTAURANT TIMES